strongloop/strongloop.com2/_posts/2019-09-10-learning-interceptor-part2.md

 published: false
 ---

-[Previously](https://strongloop.com/strongblog/loopback4-interceptors-part1/), we were looking into how to add a global interceptor.
+[Previously](https://strongloop.com/strongblog/loopback4-interceptors-part1/), we looked at how to add a global interceptor.
 In this article, we are going to build an application that validates the incoming request using class level and method level interceptors

 For the complete application, you can go to this repo: https://github.com/dhmlau/loopback4-interceptors